smiffy6969/razor-naff/README.md

 ```

-Again this is up to you, whilst I prefer the more universal approach, which only loads style once, the latter loads style into a forced shadow dom element, meaning more style is loaded (css loads for each encapsulated element in its document fragment), but it is cleaner styling.
-I am not going to push one method over another, I prefer to output style once, not ten times for ten instances of your web component, even if you have to deep link back in, it is simply less code in the dom (see for yourself, use shadow dom and you will see the same style in each fragment).
+Again this is up to you, if you do wish to go shadow dom you will now see style loaded in each fragment created.

 The button click in the html is mapped back to the root scope of the custom element instance (not the actual xfoo template object above... the instance of x-foo in the dom that was created from the object template above, think of the above as a blueprint that is copied to each element instance.
 Always ensure when working inside the proto structure methods, always refer to 'this' as the base scope as this will be the specific element instance in the dom.